About Your Gastrectomy Surgery

 What to bring

 • Sneakers that lace up.
 You may have some swelling in your feet.
-Lace-up sneakers can accommodate this swelling.
+Lace-up sneakers can fit over this swelling.

 • Your incentive spirometer, if you have one.